V2V-LLM: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models: Experiment

-\cref{tab:all_v2v_v2x_result} show the performance on the notable object identification task (Q4).
+\textbf{Notable Object Identification}: Table \ref{tab:all_v2v_v2x_result} show the performance on the notable object identification task (Q4).
 Our proposed \namemethod~outperforms all other methods in both \namevsplit~and \namexsplit.
 Compared with the aforementioned grounding tasks, this notable object identification task requires more spatial understanding ability to identify the objects close to the planned future waypoints.
-For such a task, our \namemethod, which lets the Multi-Modal LLM perform both perception feature fusion and question answering, achieves the best results.
+For such a task, our \namemethod, which lets the Multimodal LLM perform both perception feature fusion and question answering, achieves the best results.